Ozark Air Lines Flight 982

 Ozark Air Lines Flight 982 was a regularly scheduled flight on December 27, 1968, originating from Sioux Falls Regional Airport to O'Hare International Airport connecting through Sioux Gateway Airport that crashed shortly after takeoff.
 The plane struck the ground about 500 feet beyond the end of the runway and came to a stop about 1200 ft from the end of the runway.
 Thirty-five of the flight's 64 passengers and four crew members were taken to area hospitals, mostly for treatment of minor cuts and scratches.
-The flight was piloted by Capt.
-Patrick G. Sweeney, 48, of Wood River, IL.
-The copilot was John T. Schmeltz, 33, of St. Louis.